stuffedwombat/stuffedwombat.github.io/threeways.md

 Still, they are often sad, because they feel that their work is not unique enough.
 In my experience, many sad thieves are very excited about a game design ajacent craft, like coding or drawing.
 They prefer to be creative in these areas and that is super ok, but they still beat themselves up about not being original enough.

-They should probably go explore.
+They could go explore.

 ## exploring

 Exploring is amazing.
 The horizon is endless.

 Compared to the other ways of designing games, exploring is reckless.
-Explorters have no guarantee of actually ending up somewhere.
+Explorers have no guarantee of actually ending up somewhere.
-They also can get lost and sometimes never return.
+They can get lost.
+Sometimes they never return.

 Explorers start from a familiar point and head off, out into the unknown.